dmwm/CMSKubernetes/kubernetes/rucio/README.md

 ## Install helm if needed

+Download helm using instructions at https://docs.helm.sh/using_helm/#installing-helm and install it in your path like:

     mkdir $HOME/bin
     export PATH=$PATH:$HOME/bin
     cp helm $HOME/bin

 ## Setup helm if needed

-    export KUBECONFIG=/afs/cern.ch/user/e/ewv/config
+    export KUBECONFIG=[as above]
     kubectl config current-context
     helm repo add rucio https://rucio.github.io/helm-charts

-## Label nodes for ingress (pick from above list) and add the same nodes to the DNS registration
+## Label nodes for ingress and add the same nodes to the DNS registration

+Pick at least two of the nodes from the output of the `kubectl get nodes` command above.
+(Two for load balancing/redundancy.)

     kubectl label node cmsruciotest-mzvha4weztri-minion-0 role=ingress
     kubectl label node cmsruciotest-mzvha4weztri-minion-3 role=ingress